Alepla/design-patterns-in-react/docs/creational/README.md

-# Creational Patterns in Software Design
+# Creational Design Patterns in React

-This section provides an overview of **creational design patterns** based on the book *Dive Into Design Patterns* by Alexander Shvets.
+This section provides an overview of **Creational Design Patterns** based on the book *Dive Into Design Patterns* by Alexander Shvets.
 Each pattern addresses object creation in different ways to improve flexibility and reusability.
 You will also find **React (v18/19)** examples for practical implementation.